Error Guessing is a Software Testing technique on guessing the error which can prevail in the code.

-It is basically an experience-based testing technique where the test analyst uses his / her experience to guess the problematic areas of the application.
-This technique necessarily requires gifted and experienced testers.
+It is basically an experience-based testing technique where the Test Analyst uses his/her experience to guess the problematic areas of the application.
+This technique necessarily requires skilled and experienced testers.

 What You Will Learn:

-The test cases for finding issues in the software are laid down based on the prior testing experience with similar applications.
-So, the scope of the test cases would generally depend upon the analyst and what kind of testing involvement he had in the past.
-Error guessing technique does not follow any specific rules.
+The test cases for finding issues in the software are written based on the prior testing experience with similar applications.
+So, the scope of the test cases would generally depend upon the kind of testing Test Analyst was involved in the past.
+The Error Guessing technique does not follow any specific rules.

-For example, if the analyst guesses that the login page is error-prone, then the testers write more detailed test cases concentrating on the login page.
+For Example, if the Analyst guesses that the login page is error-prone, then the testers will write detailed test cases concentrating on the login page.
 Testers can think of a variety of combinations of data to test the login page.

-To design test cases based on error guessing technique, the analyst can use the past experiences to identify the conditions.
+To design test cases based on the Error Guessing technique, the Analyst can use past experiences to identify the conditions.